 The 2020 schedule is still under development, but there will definitely be excellent design activities and demos lead by our experienced mentors.
 There will also be some exciting industry speakers.

-Below is a general idea of what to expect, from the 2018 event.
+Below is a general idea of what to expect based on our previous events.

 Meet and get to know each other and get settled.

 6:00pm – Dinner, “What is Service Design?” and Theme Reveal

 The secret global theme and our own local goals for the Jam are presented.
 We’ll grab dinner while we hear an overview of the service design process.

 7:00pm – Discovery

 We’ll discover service needs related to the theme via quick research methods.
 Ideation in informal groups begins.
 The more ideas the merrier; there are no bad ideas.
 Small groups form around areas of interest to flesh out early concepts.